Kornél Dávid: Post-NBA career

-He moved to France for the 2001-02 season, signed on November, by Strasbourg IG.
-Later, Dávid moved to BC Žalgiris of Lithuania for the 2002-03 season, and promptly captured the Lithuanian National Championship.
+He moved to France for the 2001–02 season, signing in November with Strasbourg IG.
+Later, Dávid moved to BC Žalgiris of Lithuania for the 2002–03 season, and promptly captured the Lithuanian National Championship.

-He went to Spain for the 2003-04 season, donning jersey number 18 for TAU Cerámica.
+He went to Spain for the 2003–04 season, donning jersey number 18 for TAU Cerámica.
 Dávid played a decisive role in the team's first Final Four appearance.
 He averaged 10.3 points and 4.2 rebounds in the regular season, but his numbers went up to 14.5 points and 5.3 rebounds in the Top 16, helping Tau to reach the playoffs.
-In October 2010 he was appointed as the Director of International Scouting at the Phoenix Suns.
+In October 2010 he was appointed as the director of international scouting for the Phoenix Suns.

-In December 2012, Dávid Kornél became the president of the Hungarian club Alba Fehérvár.
+In December 2012, Dávid became the president of the Hungarian club Alba Fehérvár.

 Personal

 He is married to handball player Fruzsina Azari.
-Their son, Barnabás Dalton was born in July 2017.
+Their first born son, Dalton Barnabás was born in July 2017.
+Their second son Benedikt Mór was also born in July, in 2021.